Peano

 ◆ waitForTaskAndDiscardResult()

-void exahype2::EnclaveBookkeeping::waitForTaskAndDiscardResult ( int number)
+void exahype2::EnclaveBookkeeping::waitForTaskAndDiscardResult ( int number,

 Wait for a task and copy outcome into destination.

-Definition at line 69 of file EnclaveBookkeeping.cpp.
+Definition at line 82 of file EnclaveBookkeeping.cpp.

-References exahype2::EnclaveBookkeeping::Entry::data, tarch::freeMemory(), logTraceInWith1Argument, logTraceOut, and tarch::ManagedSharedAcceleratorDeviceMemory.
+References exahype2::EnclaveBookkeeping::Entry::data, tarch::freeMemory(), logTraceInWith1Argument, logTraceOut, tarch::ManagedSharedAcceleratorDeviceMemory, and waitForTaskToTerminateAndReturnResult().

 Here is the call graph for this function: